tux234/fleet/handbook/company/product-groups.md

 ### Notify the community about a critical bug

-We inform customers and the community about critical bugs immediately so they don’t trigger it themselves.
+We inform customers and the community about critical bugs immediately so they don't trigger it themselves.
 When a bug meeting the definition of critical is found, the bug finder is responsible for raising an alarm.
 Raising an alarm means pinging @here in the `#g-mdm`, `#g-software`, or `#g-orchestration` channel with the filed bug.

 If the bug finder is not a Fleetie (e.g., a member of the community), then whoever sees the critical bug should raise the alarm.
 Note that the bug finder here is NOT necessarily the **first** person who sees the bug.
 If you come across a bug you think is critical, but it has not been escalated, raise the alarm!